dalibo/cnpg-plugin-pgbackrest/README.md

 for archiving the WALs and triggering backups when a backup request is made.

+### Stanza Initialization

+Stanzas are initialized when archiving the first WAL.
+Since the stanza initialization state is tracked internally, restarting the sidecar container will require running the `pgbackrest create-stanza` command again.

 ### WAL Archiving

 WAL archiving can be customized through the `pgbackrest` CRD.
 It is